The world celebrates the Malbec grape on April 17, the 12th occasion it has done so since the special day was inaugurated.

 Just getting to this winery makes for an interesting outing.
 Located at the end of a gravel road that winds through steep, tree-shrouded kloofs and past a few old, secluded farms, Doolhof is worth the trip.
 Its Malbec vineyard is located on a rocky slope beneath Bain’s Kloof Pass, and supplies the grapes for amongst others its single cultivar wine.
 There’s plenty to do apart from spending time in the tasting room.
 Enjoy a picnic or take a stroll on its river walk.

-The farm's famous for its Pinotage, but its range is certainly wider than that and includes a 100% Malbec wine - Wine of Origin: Western Cape.
-The wine and country estate has an elegance reflected in its guesthouse, self-catering cottages and newly opened restaurant, Aan Tafel @ Diemersfontein.
-If you're after a little more excitement, book a saddle on its fynbos horse rails.
+The farm’s famous for its Pinotage, but its range is certainly wider than that and includes a Malbec Reserve.
+The wine and country estate has an elegance reflected in its guesthouse, self-catering cottages and restaurant called Hope.